 Food quality: Meals at Kinondo Kwetu are a highlight.
-Maramalades and jams are home made and very little is shop bought.
-All sauces, pasta, bread and other requirements are made from scratch, often using the produce from a local, Norwegian-owned, organic farm.
+The marmalades and jams are homemade and very little is shop bought.
+All sauces, pasta, bread and other requirements are made from scratch, often using the produce from a local, Norwegian-owned organic farm.

-Lunch (usually from 1:30pm onwards but again flexible) and dinner are both of three courses.
-There's a set menu but likes, dislikes and most dietary requirements can be met with a little advance notice.
+Lunch is usually served from 1.30pm onwards (but again this is flexible) and is a three-course set menu like dinner.
+The staff are happy to incorporate any likes or dislikes, and most dietary requirements can be met with a little advance notice.
 Not surprisingly, the seafood is prolific here and very good.

-Afternoon tea or coffee and snacks and cakes are served from 4:00pm by the big pool.
-Pre-dinner drinks are served from 7:30pm with 'bitings' (canapés).
+Afternoon tea, coffee, snacks and cakes are served from 4.00pm by the big pool.
+Pre-dinner drinks are served from 7.30pm with 'bitings' (canapés).